Insight to a Crossdresser

-The only conclusion that I can come up with for such abuses against the transgendered community is fear.
+The only conclusion that I can come up with for such abuses against the transgender community is fear.
 Fear that my gender presentation

 somehow threatens them.
-Fear that I may make them less of a person somehow… Fear because of misunderstanding - and being transgendered is certain not
+Fear that I may make them less of a person somehow… Fear because of misunderstanding - and being transgender is certain not

 understood by many.